-The Company did not adopt any new accounting policies during the three-month period ended 30 June 2017.
+The Company did not adopt any new accounting policies during the period ended 30 September 2017.

 Subsequent Events

 There have been no subsequent events between the end of the period date and the date of filing of the financial statements.